Bay State Remodeling

 Permit Preparation & Submission

 This step also protects your investment.
-With proper permits in place, your addition or ADU project meets all legal and safety standards — which matters for both peace of mind and the future resale value of your home.
-You receive copies of all approved permits for your records.
+With proper permits in place, you can be confident that your additions and ADU project meets all legal, structural, and safety standards — something that is essential for both peace of mind and future resale value of your home.

 Copies of approved building permits for a Bay State Remodeling addition or ADU project